-The United Nations General Assembly adopted the Universal Declaration of Human Rights on December 10, 1948, in response to the events of World War II and ongoing colonialism.
+The United Nations General Assembly adopted the Universal Declaration of Human Rights on December 10, 1948, in response to the Second World War and ongoing colonialism.

-CUPE’s long-standing commitment to human rights recognizes that human rights struggles are deeply interconnected with workers’ rights struggles, and that we share common goals with community movements for gender, racial and social justice.
-Working in coalition and mobilizing in our communities is the most effective way to achieve change and the realization of equity and respect for human rights.
+CUPE’s long-standing commitment to human rights recognizes that the struggles for human rights and workers’ rights are deeply connected, and that we share common goals with community movements for social justice.
+Working in coalition and mobilizing in our communities are the most effective ways to fight for change and achieve equity and respect for human rights.

 - Learn more and educate others with CUPE’s resources on Indigenous, disability, 2SLGBTQI+, anti-racism and women’s issues.

-- Invite a human rights expert to speak to members of your local at a virtual or in-person conference.
+- Invite a human rights defender to speak to members of your local at a virtual or in-person gathering.

-- Recognize someone in your local union or community who has contributed to improving human rights.
+- Recognize someone in your local or community who has contributed to defending human rights.

 - Join local actions against racism, colonialism, homophobia, transphobia, gender-based violence, ableism and other forms of discrimination and violence.